ak7588/capstone/journal.md

 ### III.
 Implementation

 In this second half of the semester, it is good to start drafting the VR environment in Unity.
 I will plan this in more detail this week with Slavica.
 For now, I have done some brief research on assets and libraries I can use for implementing the narrative.
 At the end of the experience, there will be a call to action prompting the user to leave their own story.
 This can be done through knobs, pictures, or other VR-specific interactions.
-Some artists that I draw inspiration from for this specific part:
+Some artists that I draw inspiration from for this specific part: _ and _.
--
--

 # Week 7